nguyensn29/coderace2023_theThree/docs/src/ECU_Requirement.rst

    :id: 629016
    :artifact_type: Information

-   <put below a first description of the scope for ECU requirement
+   <put below a first description of the scope for ECU requirement - updated
    specification>